pocketfall/Garden/README.md

 # Garden

-This is a repository where I will keep projects I want to be publicly visible.
+This is a repository where I will keep things I have made and want to be publicly visible.

 -pocketfall